Of all the marketing disciplines, I find advertising to be the most misunderstood.

 Rule #5: Advertising cannot change minds

-Before the disaster in the Gulf of Mexico, British Petroleum was spending millions of advertising dollars trying to convince consumers that they were an environmentally friendly company.
+Before the disasterous Deepwater Horizon oil spill in the Gulf of Mexico in 2010, British Petroleum was spending millions of advertising dollars trying to convince consumers that they were an environmentally friendly company.
 "Beyond Petroleum" was the new corporate slogan introduced.

 No amount of advertising will convince consumers that an oil company is "environmentally friendly".